numfocus/disc-unconference-2023-projects/unconference/methodologies_collecting_data_nps.md

-- Anavelyz Perez (Open Science Lab) and Ana Ruvalcaba (Project Jupyter) lead on this work and plan to continue collaborating and sharing their experiences with any pilot programs which may be hosted...
+- Anavelyz Perez (Open Science Lab) and Ana Ruvalcaba (Project Jupyter) lead on this work and plan to continue collaborating and sharing their experiences with any pilot programs which may be hosted.
 Perez and Ruvalcaba will work together to continue refining the documentation.
 - If you have conducted an NPS survey in any context or you would like to join us please open an issue.